Almost complex manifolds with small Nijenhuis tensor: Solvmanifold examples

-The first solvmanifold is taken from Fernandez and Gray \cite{FG}.
+The first solvmanifold is taken from Fern\'andez and Gray \cite{FG}.
 Consider the real $4$-dimensional solvable Lie algebra $\mathfrak g$, with basis $X_1 , X_2, X_3, X_4$, and only non-zero brackets

 for any $k \neq 0$.
-This is the Lie algebra of the direct sum of the trivial one dimensional lie algebra (generated by $X_4$) with the lie algebra $\mathfrak g(k)$ of the simply connected solvable (non-nilpotent) Lie group $G(k)$ given by matrices of the form
+This Lie algebra is the direct sum of the trivial one dimensional Lie algebra (generated by $X_4$) with the Lie algebra $\mathfrak g(k)$ of the simply connected solvable (non-nilpotent) Lie group $G(k)$ given by matrices of the form

 For this case, we take $x,y,z \in \R$ and $k$ a real number such that $e^{k} + e^{-k} $ is an integer different than $2$ (so that $k \neq 0$).

 Let $M^4(k) = (\Gamma \backslash G(k)) \times S^1$, where $\Gamma$ is any lattice of $G(k)$ determined, as in (\cite{AGH}, Theorem 4 (4)), by the subgroup of $G(k)$ generated by matrices of the form